haopei/p5_neighbourhood_map/README.md

 2. Enter a location in the search box.
 Try an exact address (example: '2465 Latham Street, Mountain View, CA'), a city/town (   example: 'New York'), or shortnames for places (example: 'ny', 'hk', 'fl', 'jp').
 3. Click "Find pizza!".
 4. Once the list of results appear, c
-  a.
-Click on each item to visit the current location on the map.
+  1. Click on each item to visit the current location on the map.
-  b.
-Click 'Zoom' to  Click 'Photos' to see photos.
+  2. Click 'Zoom' to  Click 'Photos' to see photos.
-  c.
-Click 'Photos' to request and view photos.
+  3. Click 'Photos' to request and view photos.
 (Note: Some places may have no photos)

-Project Features
+## Project Features
 1. Address geocoding using the Google Geocoding API
 2. Knockout.js data-binding: show live update messages to users as website runs tasks.
 3. Foursquare Venue Search API